lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 **The Data Explorer**

-The data model of Haber, Lucas, and Collins [Haber91] is based on the mathematics of fiber bundles.
+The data model of Haber, Lucas, and Collins <em style="color:blue;background-color: white">\[Haber91\]</em> is based on the mathematics of fiber bundles.
 The goal of their work is to create a general model for piecewise representations of fields on regular and irregular grids.
 They refer to their model as the field data model, but their definition of the word field is different from the AVS model.
 A field is an object composed of a base and dependent data.
 Informally, the base is a manifold whose coordinates are the independent variables for the field, and the dependent data relate the values of dependent variables to the independent variables of the base.
 Visualization data consists of field elements that describe the base and dependent variables over a local region.

 **The Visualization Toolkit**